VikParuchuri/ds-webinar/presentation.md

 ---
 # So...how does someone learn machine learning?

-## Standard answer: stats, linear algebra, read books, take moocs
+* Standard answer: stats, linear algebra, read books, take moocs
-## Very few make it through
+* Very few make it through

 ---
-# So you want to work on this stuff, huh?

----
-# Application

-## Applied side very important, especially starting out
-## Data cleaning 90% of the work

----
-# Communication

-## Explaining results
-## Working with other teams

---
-# Systems

-## Writing faster-running code
-## Scaling to multiple machines

----
-# Why aren't we teaching this stuff?

-## Harder + Less interesting to teach
-## Seen as an industry problem

----
-# Problem: Bias

-## Most people who made it through are self-motivated
-## Or went through universities
-## In most cases, both

----
-# Problem: quickly evolving field

-## Hard to know what someone needs
-## Machine learning becoming a "destination"

----
-# Result

-## Many turned off of machine learning
-## Kaggle + courses turn into a personality prefilter
-## "Machine learning" on resume != "Can do machine learning"

----
 # Machine learning pyramid

-## Researchers
+* Researchers
-## Framework developers
+* Framework developers
-## Appliers
+* Appliers
-## Interpreters
+* Interpreters
-## Consumers
+* Consumers

 ---
 # The lower layers are important

-## Two "AI Winters"
+* Two "AI Winters"
     * Hype
     * Inability to adapt products to the market
-## Elon Musk (and others) -- "AI is an existential threat"
+* Elon Musk (and others) -- "AI is an existential threat"

 ---
 # edX automated essay scoring

-## Too much hype
+* Too much hype
-## Negative public reaction
+* Negative public reaction

 ---
 # Why don't we focus on other layers?

-## Roles just being defined
+* Roles just being defined
-## Top people in the field tend to answer
-## Many job postings are unrealistic
+* Many job postings are unrealistic

 ---
 # Perpetuates a myth

-## Either a beginner or at the top
+* Either a beginner or at the top
-## Have to know everything about everything
+* Have to know everything about everything

+---
+# Learning applied ML

 ---
 # Machine learning is about solving problems